 From Carron Reservoir the route descends the famous Tak Ma Doon Road Kilsyth and on to Castlecarry, where the trail follows the remains of the Antonine Wall, which formed the northern defences of the Roman Empire in Scotland.
 Passing a huge wetland area east of Glasgow, the Seven Lochs, the route takes you in the heart of Scotland’s biggest city.
 From here you follow the River Kelvin to the start of the world-famous West Highland Way in Milngavie, and from there through Mugdock Country Park to Lennoxtown.
 Another famous road climb takes up up on the Crow Road back to Carron Valley, and over North Third Reservoir to Stirling.

 After tough climbs up the Wallace Monument and Dumyat in Stirling the Central Belter takes you past the famous Monty Python Castle in Doune, trough remote Glen Ample, and on Sustrans Route 7 through Glen Ogle, one of the most scenic stretches to cycle in Scotland, on to Killin.
 After a quick section on the West Highland Way from Crianlarich to Tyndrum it follows the route of the Highland Trail 550 into Glen Lyon, Scotland’s longest glen.
 From here the trail goes through very remote Highland scenery past Loch Rannoch and Loch Garry to Dalnaspidal near the Pass of Drumochter on the A9.

-Here’s a selection of pictures from the route:
+Here’s a selection of pictures from the 2017 group start and the route: